AVEVA/CONNECT-data-services-developer-docs/Content_Portal/add-organize-data/attach-meaning/data-views/data-views.md

 ## Create a data view

-To create a new data view, complete the following:
+To create a new data view, complete the following steps:

 1. In the **Data Views** pane of the OCS Portal, click **Add Data View**.
 2. Enter the data view **Name** and **Description** in the **Data View Information** pane.